Stetchy0/ProjectPentalogy/Supplementary Items/Texts/Living Works/Prolegomenon/Part 0.9 - Satisfaction.md

 I was then asked if I shaken by their death.

-	Oh.
+Oh..

 No.

-They had all the means to achieve whatever accomplishments, and they still had the gall to perish in such a sad, pathetic way.
+They had all the means to achieve whatever accomplishments, and they still had the audacity to perish in such a sad, pathetic way.
 No, I am not shaken by their death.
 I will not miss them.

 This will be the last time I even think of them.
 They are utter failures, and I shall surpass them in every way.